Sójki Mazowieckie z Kapustą i Kaszą Jaglaną

 From chilled: For the best taste and texture, reheat these Pierogi in the oven.
 Preheat the oven to 400°F (200°C).
 Remove the dumplings from the fridge, and place it onto a baking tray.
 Put the Baked Pierogi into the oven and allow them to bake for 15 minutes.

-After that time, cut into the center and check if the filling has heated thoroughly.
+After that time, cut into the centre and check if the filling has heated thoroughly.
 If not, keep on baking for another 5 minutes and check again.

 From frozen: Thaw the pierogi in the refrigerator, then follow the instructions outlined above.